vmware/vic-product/docs/user_doc/vic_vsphere_admin/common_vic_options.md

 If you run `vic-machine` without the specifying the `--thumbprint` option and the operation fails, the resulting error message includes the certificate thumbprint.
 Always verify that the thumbprint in the error message is valid before attempting to run the command again.

-For information about how to obtain the certificate thumbprint either before running `vic-machine` or to verify a thumbprint from a `vic-machine` error message, see [Obtain the Certificate Thumbprint of vCenter Server or an ESXi Host](obtain_thumbprint.md).
+For information about how to obtain the certificate thumbprint either before running `vic-machine` or to verify a thumbprint from a `vic-machine` error message, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).

 **CAUTION**: Specifying the `--force` option bypasses certificate thumbprint verification.
 Using `--force` in this way exposes VCHs to the risk of man-in-the-middle attacks, in which attackers can learn vSphere credentials.
 Using `--force` also bypasses other checks, and can result in data loss.